Ali Abu Awwad: Biography

 Refugees from Al-Qubayba near Bayt Jibrin, Awwad's family was forced off their land in the 1948 Palestine war (The Nakba) and subsequently settled in Beit Ummar.
 Awwad, born in Halhoul in Hebron Governorate in the West Bank, was raised in a politically active family and at a young age, following in his mother's footsteps, became a member of Fatah.
 (His mother was a close associate of Yasser Arafat and was a leader of Fatah in the region).

 Prior to becoming a nonviolent activist, he served two prison sentences in Israel.
 First arrested while studying for secondary exams (after an Israeli helicopter observer reported seeing him throw stones), Awwad refused to pay a 1,500 shekel fine, stating later that, although a stone-thrower, he had not participated that day.
-He was imprisoned for three months.

 Eight months later, he took part in the First Intifada as a teenager, and was subsequently sentenced to 10 years in prison on charges of stone-throwing, throwing Molotov cocktails, and being active in a military cell.
 According to Awwad, his major crime consisted in refusing to cooperate with his interrogators who wanted information concerning his mother's political activities.
 He served four years and was released after the signing of the Oslo Accords.
 Along with 280 released prisoners, he was confined to Jericho for the remainder of his sentence.

 Awwad's story of transformation, from former militant to supporter and educator of nonviolence, began during his second stint in prison.
 In 1993, he coordinated a hunger strike with his mother, also in prison at the time, in order for them to see each other.
 After 17 days on strike, their confiners permitted the request.
 The success of the strike was a turning point: "When we succeeded, it transformed my political mind; I realised that another, non-violent, way to achieve my rights existed.
 I had been blinded by arguments – about blame, victimhood, punishment and justice.
 But now I realised that showing my humanity in a non-violent way was the best weapon to achieve my rights."